 If you are looking for xmas presents, look no further.
 I recently published my first photo book, and it would make one hell of a gift for all your friends and enemies, lovers and haters, parents and kids.

 The book is called Listen To Your Heart, because this is what it's all about at the end of the day.
-It's a hand-numbered limited edition (200 copies only!) spiral-bound 50 page photo book printed on high quality 300 gram paper stock, showcasing independent artists (in alphabetical order
+It's a hand-numbered limited edition (200 copies only!) spiral-bound 50 page photo book printed on high quality 300 gram paper stock, showcasing independent artists (in alphabetical order) like:

 The book is 12 Euro from hand to hand, it's 13.25 Euro postpaid in Austria, 15.70 Euro postpaid in Europe, and 17.45 Euro postpaid in the US of A. If you like convenient online shopping, this is your best guess.